HI Content of Group Galaxies from the FAST All Sky HI Survey: Results

-Galaxies with $\Delta f_{\mathrm{HI}}<0$ are H\,{\sc i} deficient than predicted by the model.
+Galaxies with $\Delta f_{\mathrm{HI}}<0$ have H\,{\sc i} content lower than that predicted by the model.
+Because the control sample includes non-detections, its median H\,{\sc i} fraction can also appear with $\Delta f_{\mathrm{HI}} < 0$.
+To enable a fair comparison, we therefore use the difference in $\Delta f_{\mathrm{HI}}$ between group and control galaxies to quantify H\,{\sc i} deficiency.
+Group galaxies with $\Delta f_{\mathrm{HI}}$ values lower than those of the control sample are considered H\,{\sc i} deficient.
 Figure \ref{fig:h1_def} represents the distribution of $\Delta f_{\mathrm{HI}}$ in full sample (a) and H\,{\sc i} detections (b).
-Using the KM estimator, the median $\Delta f_{\mathrm{HI}}$ is $-0.26$ for the full sample and $-0.05$ for detections (Table \ref{tab:delta_fh1_median}).
+Among the group galaxies, $91$ H\,{\sc i}-detected and $126$ in the full sample show $\Delta f_{\mathrm{HI}}$ values lower than the control galaxies.
 We employ a bootstrap resampling procedure to estimate the difference and $95\%$ confidence interval between the median value of group galaxies and control ones.
-The difference between group and control galaxies is $-0.04$ in both cases.
+The difference between group and control galaxies is $-0.04$ dex ($\sim0.5\sigma$) in both cases.
 Both the H\,{\sc i} detected and the full sample are H\,{\sc i} deficient by $\sim8.8\%$ compared to the control sample. \\